Business Property Insurance

 What is business property insurance?

-When you combine business property insurance with general liability insurance, it becomes a Business Owner’s Policy (BOP)—a popular and cost-effective way to get broader protection in one streamlined package.
+When you combine Business Property Insurance with General Liability Insurance, it forms a Business Owner’s Policy (BOP) — a simple, affordable way to get broader protection in one package.

 You should consider this coverage if:

-• You own or lease office, retail, or workspace
+• You own or lease an office, retail, or warehouse space

-• You have furniture, computers, signage, or supplies
+• You have furniture, signage, or computer equipment

-• Your business uses tools, machinery, or specialty equipment
+• Your business uses tools, machinery, or specialized gear

 • You store inventory or stock valuable goods

-Even home-based businesses can benefit from this protection if their homeowners insurance doesn’t cover business property.
+Even home-based businesses can benefit — homeowners insurance typically doesn’t cover business property.

 What does it cover?

-A typical business property insurance policy may cover losses caused by:
+A typical business property insurance policy typically covers damage caused by:

 • Fire or lightning